jbsparrow/CyberDropDownloader/docs/reference/configuration-options/README.md

 {% endcontent-ref %}

 {% hint style="info" %}
-**Global Settings** and **Authentication Settings** are "global". **They apply to all settings configs**.
+**Global Settings** and **Authentication Settings** are "global".
+They apply to **ALL** Config Settings.
 You can set them once and never touch them again.
 {% endhint %}

-Each settings config will be setup by default to have separate `URLs.txt` files and separate logs.
+Each config setting will be setup by default to have a separate `URLs.txt` files and separate log files.

 You can run all of the configs sequentially by selecting `ALL` from the UI or using `--config ALL`.